 Website just relaunched

-My website just relaunched and I'm not seeing the new website in Google.
+My website just launched and/or relaunched and I'm not seeing the new website or in Google.
 What is the reason for this?
-There are several different things this could mean, as every website relaunch is a little bit different.
+There are several different things this could mean, as every website launch is a little bit different.

 1. Clear Your Computer/iPad/iPhone/Android Browser Cache

 You may be seeing your old website still because your browser is caching your old website.
 The reason for this is “caching,” which is something the browser on your computer, tablet, or mobile phone does when you visit a website.
 In order to speed up load times for a website, your browser caches or stores certain information (snapshots) of pages you visit so the next time you come back to the website much of the same data is already stored on your computer in your browser.
 Style sheets and images are stored so when you hit a different page your device doesn’t need to download all the same data from the server, it simply grabs it from your “cache.”
 The problem with this is if you’ve visited your site recently before updating, the browser is still pulling the same cache data even after you update your website design, which results in the Picasso because a new style sheet or image isn’t getting downloaded from the server.
 How do we solve this?
 Simply clear your browser cache and all the new data will be pulled down.
 Read more here.

 2. Local ISP DNS Cache

 Every website takes 24-48 hours for DNS propagation and can take up to 72 hours.
 Your local Internet Service Provider (ISP) caches at a local level to speed up the broadband internet for everyone in the area or your community.
 Every ISP caches.
 To read more about ISP DNS caching, read here.